 for your presentation

-What is the 42nd Transport Working Group Meeting all about??
+What is the Tenth Transportation Ministerial Meeting all about?

 The efficient and safe transportation of goods and people is key to APEC’s goal of free and open trade in the Asia-Pacific region.